yogurt-foundation/yogurt-css-documentation/docs/interactivity/pointer-events.md

 ## Pointer Events

-Utilities for manipulating whether an element responds to pointer events.
+Utilities for specifies whether an element is the target of mouse events.

 ### Class